Clematis paniculata: Life cycle/phenology

-Diet and foraging
+Soil requirements

-Clematis paniculata prefers soils that are damp but not overly soaking and if the roots become dried out then the plant will not survive.
-This plant prefers the middle not overly wet, but can't be too dry.
+Clematis paniculata prefers soils that are damp but not overly soaking and if the roots become dried out the plant will not survive.
+This plant prefers not overly wet, but can't be too dry.

 Clematis is found in lowland areas; therefore, it is most likely to be located in locations with brown soil as brown soil is the most common soil in New Zealand.
-It extends all over the mountains and into the moist lowlands where you will find C. paniculata.
-If the Clematis is located in the northern North Island, it will most likely be found in granular soil which is a volcanic material that has been derived from substantial weathering.
-Clematis prefers soil because it is found in areas that summer dryness is uncommon and soil that does not become waterlogged in the winter.
-It would have the perfect dampness that Clematis needs to thrive.
+It extends all over the mountains and into the moist lowlands.
+In the northern North Island, it will most likely be found in granular soil which is a volcanic material that has been derived from substantial weathering.
+It is found in areas where summer dryness is uncommon and soil that does not become waterlogged in the winter.

 C. paniculata prefers sunny areas as the vine will grow up other trees to be able to reach the sunlight.
 Though it does not thrive in humid climates as it becomes prone to powdery mildew.